Browser Compatibility Notification

 |

-Collisions that occurred on a 400-series highway, such as Highway 427, 400 or 404 should be reported to the Ontario Provincial Police.
+Please note: Collisions occurring on a 400-series highway, such as Highway 427, 404, 400 or 407, must be reported to the Ontario Provincial Police.
+Collisions involving damage less than $2,000 do not need to be reported to police unless they meet one of the criteria listed above.

 • At least one photo of the resulting damage, or area of collision